-It’s been nearly three months since we were vaccinated, and in that time, we’ve slowly started to dip our toe back into the world of air travel.
-And after 389 days of not being on a plane, what we found was a bit astounding.
-So if you’re looking book a trip by plane this summer, I wanted to give you a rundown of what it’s like to travel right now.
+After 389 days of not being on a plane, we took our first pandemic flight in March after we were both fully vaccinated.
+And what we found was a bit astounding.
+So if you’re looking book a trip by plane this year, I wanted to give you a rundown of what it’s like traveling in the pandemic.

 The airports are packed